Safety at Skeena

 BE AWARE OF YOUR SURROUNDINGS

 - Be mindful of where you stop on the slope, for your safety and the safety of other skiers and snowboarders.
 When resting, move over to the side of the run.
-Never stop under a roller, jump, cat track, or on a blind corner, as skiers uphill from you will not be able to see you.
+Additionally, never stop under a roller, jump, cat track, or on a blind corner, as skiers uphill from you will not be able to see you.

 - When skiing and snowboarding, be aware of other skiers and snowboarders.
 Look uphill before you commence downhill, and yield to other skiers and snowboarders.